DataDog/documentation/content/en/data_jobs/dataproc.md

       text: 'Data Jobs Monitoring'
 ---

-[Data Jobs Monitoring][9] gives visibility into the performance and reliability of Apache Spark applications on Amazon EMR.
+[Data Jobs Monitoring][9] gives visibility into the performance and reliability of Apache Spark applications on Google Cloud Dataproc.

 ## Requirements

-TODO -> Do we need a specific version of GCP Dataproc ?
+[Dataproc Release 2.0.x][10] or later is required.
+All of Debian, Rocky Linux, and Ubuntu Dataproc standard images are supported.

 ## Setup